-- 2.4.7.4.(c)(1) The Hearing Committee shall consist of not less than three or more than five impartial Faculty members appointed by the Executive Board, from among members of the entire Faculty (as defined by policies of the Board of Regents) of the Institute. - 2.4.7.4.(c)(2) Members of the Hearing Committee may serve concurrently on other committees of the Faculty.
-The Hearing Committee will meet as a body when it is called into session by the Chair of the Executive Board either at the Chair's discretion or upon request of the President or the Faculty member who is subject to dismissal. - 2.4.7.4.(c)(3) When the Hearing Committee is called into session, it shall elect a Chair from among its membership.
+The Hearing Committee shall consist of not less than three or more than five impartial Faculty members appointed by the Executive Board, from among members of the entire Faculty (as defined by policies of the Board of Regents) of the Institute.

+Members of the Hearing Committee may serve concurrently on other committees of the Faculty.
+The Hearing Committee will meet as a body when it is called into session by the Chair of the Executive Board either at the Chairs discretion or upon request of the President or the Faculty member who is subject to dismissal.

+When the Hearing Committee is called into session, it shall elect a Chair from among its membership.
 Members should remove themselves from the case, either at the request of a party or on their own initiative, if they deem themselves so disqualified for bias or interest.
 Each party shall have a maximum of two challenges without stated cause; provided, however, that all challenges whether with or without cause shall be made in writing and filed with the Chair of the Hearing Committee at least five (5) days in advance of the date set for the hearing.
 The Chair shall have the authority to decide whether a member of the Committee is disqualified for cause.
 If the Chair determines that members are so disqualified or if members remove themselves from a case, the replacement shall be made in the same manner as the original Committee was selected.
 If the Chair is thus removed, the Committee shall elect a new Chair after the Committee replacements have been appointed.
 A minimum of three members is required for any action to be taken.

-2.4.7.4.(d) Dismissal Procedures
+5.10.4 Dismissal Procedures